aniqfakhrul/archives/README.md

 Instead of directly interacting victims and C2 server.
 This is actually a neat trick to just use a redirector to be a middle man and route all the C2 traffic to your C2 server (in your local network)

 ### SSH Remote Tunnel
+_Caveat: This method is not 100% reliable since it accepts all traffic coming through a single forwarded port.
+This will create more rubbish traffic comming into teamserver's IP_
 1. Uncheck this line in `/etc/ssh/sshd_config` and restart ssh server
 ```
 GatewayPorts clientspecified